Microthermal: Characteristics

 Under the original Köppen climate classification, all places with an average temperature in their coldest month that is colder than -3 °C (26,4 F), are said to have a microthermal climate.
 The isotherm of -3 °C for the coldest monthly mean temperature, was observed to be the line where the climate was likely cold enough to support a fixed period of continuous snow cover every year.
-This definition places almost all of the world's microthermal climates in the Northern Hemisphere, as the absence of broad land masses at upper-middle latitudes in the Southern Hemisphere precludes, with few exceptions, the existence of such temperature conditions there due to the sea moderating temperatures.
+In recent usage, an isotherm of 0°C (32°F) is commonly used instead.
+Either definition places almost all of the world's microthermal climates in the Northern Hemisphere, as the absence of broad land masses at upper-middle latitudes in the Southern Hemisphere precludes, with few exceptions, the existence of such temperature conditions there due to the sea moderating temperatures.

 Microthermal climates are typically subdivided into three categories based on the temperature characteristics of the summer season.
 The southernmost of the three is frequently referred to as the temperate continental climate, and has hot summers — that is to say, at least one month has an average temperature of 22 °C (71.6 °F) or above.
 The middle zone is often labelled hemiboreal, and no summer month there has an average temperature as warm as 22 °C, but at least four months will still average at 10 °C (50 °F) or higher.
 The northernmost of the three microthermal zones is the subarctic, or boreal zone; there only one to three months will have average temperatures above 10 °C, bordering polar regions.